Shopify/hydrogen-v1/docs/utilities/flattenconnection.md

 ## Return type

-A flat array whose elements correspond to the `node` value in each element of the original `edges` array, or the `node` itself.
+A flat array that contains elements that correspond to the `node` value in each element of the original `edges` array, or the `node` itself.

 ## Related components